 It should by now be clear that generally – very generally – speaking, investors are much more risk-averse than traders, and they are also much more patient.
 Dividends are a more certain income while trading profits on commodities, say, are very uncertain.

-Yet on the other hand, even the most stolid companies may sometimes be forced to cut their dividend, which, from an investor’s perspective, might effectively be loss on the investment, depending on how long they’ve held the stock.
+Yet on the other hand, even the most stolid companies may sometimes be forced to cut their dividend, which, from an investor’s perspective, might effectively be a loss on the investment, depending on how long they’ve held the stock.
 A lot of oil and gas investors, for example, saw their dividend vanish amid the 2014 oil price crisis.

-Then there is always the possibility of a seemingly solid company going under, leaving its shareholders empty-handed.
+Then, there is always the possibility of a seemingly solid company going under, leaving its shareholders empty-handed.
 Nothing is sure in financial markets – there is always room for surprises.
 Traders can avoid these much more successfully than investors by not committing to a stock over the long term.

 #4 Faith vs Fear

 This distinction has nothing to do with morals.
 It has to do with what drives wrong decisions for investors and traders.
 Certainly, both types of financial market players have to deal with faith and fear–but to different degrees.
 For investors, faith in the future strong performance of a stock is much more pronounced, while for traders, fear of an impending loss gets the upper hand.

 Both faith and fear can lead to mistakes as both investors and traders would readily admit.
 That’s why for many traders a career in investment is not really an option – first you study the stock, then you buy it, then continue to keep an eye on it, so that you avoid ending up losing your investment.

 That’s also why for many investors, trading is not an option – making decisions with no sound, fundamental basis, whatsoever, in a matter of minutes, can simply be too much of a stressful event with – and that’s the big part – no certainty it will end with a reward.

 #5 Long-term vs Short-term